-The IMGA and the GSM Association - the worldwide organisation of GSM Operators - signed a partnership in 2006 to hold the IMGA Ceremony in Barcelona during the Mobile World Congress.
-The event combined a half day summit and the Ceremony in a private seminar theatre at the Fira Barcelona where the Mobile World Congress took place.
+The IMGA and the GSM Association - the worldwide organization of GSM Operators - signed a partnership in 2006 to hold the IMGA Ceremony in Barcelona during the Mobile World Congress.
+The event combined a half-day summit and the Ceremony in a private seminar theatre at the Fira Barcelona where the Mobile World Congress took place.
 In March 2013 the partnership came to an end and the IMGA moved to San Francisco.

 Today, the International Mobile Gaming Awards have been celebrating the success of mobile gaming for more than a decade.

 Launched at the IMAGINA Festival of Monte Carlo, in 2004, the awards have since reviewed thousands of mobile games from all around the world.

 Every year, the IMGA receives games from a richly diverse range of game makers, including indie developers, scientists and researchers, artists, Ph.D. students, and the top 10 leading games publishers and developers from all over the world.

 The Awards are and have been the showcase for new trends in technology, art, design, and gameplay.

 The IMGA was the first to recognize the first worldwide blockbusters such as Angry Birds, Infinity Blade, Edge, Candy Crush and The Walking Dead, studios such as Supercell (formerly Sumea and Digital Chocolate), and amazing technologies like augmented reality, location-based games, the first mobile MMOs, and now virtual reality.